maccettura/maccettura.github.io/resume.md

 <span class="job-title">Lead .NET Developer, <em>Rightpoint</em></span>

 - Lead a team in a complete application rewrite for Frontier Airlines.
 The solution was built with Optimizely and specifically utilized features such as personalization, Find and the headless API’s to deliver a modern booking flow for their customers and a more streamlined content management system for their team.
+- Architected an Optimizely backed website redesign for the University of California, San Diego's Health system.
+Built out custom Yext integrations to facilitate searching across various modules of the site.
+Developed deeply customized blocks to push Optimizely beyond its out of the box capabilities.
+Setup various personalization criterions, and set the client up for success with Optimizely marketing tools.
+- Performed various code & architecture audits to identify security & performance concerns.
+Proven track record of finding areas of the architecture to improve, and then delivering substantial gains in performance.
 - Architected highly performant and scalable modules for a massive and complex data migration of a legacy CMS into Sitecore for the State of Michigan.
 Orchestrated the tooling so that I could leverage the modern API’s of .NET 5 in specific areas while working with the restrictions of the Sitecore API’s in legacy .NET Framework.
 - Utilized Optimizely Commerce to build a sample ordering website for Azek/TimberTek.
 Built an integration to leverage client’s existing DAM, also built tooling to synch inventory data from client’s existing PIM.